Can Tailors Make Pants Bigger In The Thighs? – From Tight To Just Right

 Assess the Pants

 Examine the pants to determine where you need more room in the thigh area.
-Identify the seams that need to be adjusted and assess the available seam allowances.
+Identify the seams that need adjustment and assess available seam allowances.
+Standard seam allowances provide 1/2–3/4 inch (1.3–1.9 cm) of adjustment room per seam.

 Seam Ripping

-Use a seam ripper to carefully remove the stitches along the seams that need to be altered.
-Be cautious not to damage the fabric or surrounding seams.
+Use a seam ripper to carefully remove the stitches along the seams that need alteration.
+Work slowly to avoid damaging the fabric.
 Open up the seams you want to adjust.

 Measure and Plan